wp-plugins/landing-pages-builder/readme.txt

 = I have another question, what do I do? =

-Don't hesitate to contact us!
+Contact us anytime!
 If you ever need a question, you can always call us at: `1-800-921-0167`, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.

-You can always talk to us, we'd love to help out.

 == Screenshots ==